wicky4github/string-similarity-ex/README.md

 string-similarity-ex
 =================

-A more powerful script for comparing two strings, based on [string-similarity](https://github.com/aceakash/string-similarity), which can make you get the situation of the accuracy to every single word.
+A more powerful script for comparing two strings, based on [string-similarity](https://github.com/aceakash/string-similarity), which can allow you to get the situation of the accuracy of every single word.

 ## Table of Contents